When to use img, img@srcset, and picture and source

 srcset “hater.”
 I’ve disliked

-srcset and the whole family of ideas around it from the start because doing the same thing (prepare an image) for the same purpose (show an image of the intended meaning) several times (create images of the same meaning in different sizes, cuts, or formats) has usually looked like too much DX cost for too little UX gain to me.
+srcset and the whole family of ideas around it from the start because doing the same thing (embed an image) for the same purpose (show an image of a particular meaning) several times (create images of the same meaning in different sizes, cuts, or formats) has usually looked like too much DX cost for too little UX gain to me.
 The goals of

 srcset and the problems it tried to solve were clear, but that didn’t improve any of this bad taste.